-Julie Schweitzer is the associate director of the Mentored Clinical Research Training Program (MCRTP).
+Julie Schweitzer is the director of the Mentoring Academy for Research Excellence (MARE) and the associate director of the Mentored Clinical Research Training Program (MCRTP).
 She is a professor of psychiatry and behavioral sciences, a faculty member in the Medical Investigations in Neurodevelopmental Disorders (MIND) Institute, and a clinical psychologist and neuroscientist.

 Schweitzer has expertise in translational research in neurodevelopmental disorders, particularly in the field of attention-deficit/hyperactivity disorder (ADHD) and the application of learning theories to clinical populations.
 She is the director of the UC Davis Schools of Health Mentoring Academy, the chair of its Curriculum Committee, and an active facilitator in Mentoring Training workshops for faculty.
 She teaches in the MCRTP curriculum and is a member of the Education Leadership Committee for CTSC educational programs.